Stylesoftware/Hantek-DSO5000-Series-CSV-to-PulseVIew/README.md

 PulseView CSV import is as of this time buggy in that it forgets the time-base, making protocol analysis bug out.
 PulseView import Value Change Dump data apears to work fine, so I'll use that format.

+### What you need
+1. NodeJS
+2. PulseView

 ### How to use
 1. Copy convert.js in to a folder.
 2. Copy the Hantek CSV file in to the same folder.
 3. Edit convert.js and set your desired input and output file names.
-4. run the command. `nodejs convert.js`
+4. Run the command. `node convert.js`
 5. Launch PulseView.
 6. Click Create new session.
 7. Click Import Value Change Dump data.
-8. Select the output file. (value-change-dump-data.vcd)
+8. Select the output file created by the converter. (value-change-dump-data.vcd)
 9. Select a decoder, attach to the D0 line.
 10. UART for example, to guess the baud rate, match the yellow bit width's to the average smaller pulse width's.